Prague uprising: Czech

 The Czechoslovak government-in-exile planned to expel the German minority of Czechoslovakia in order to create an ethnically pure Czech-Slovak nation-state.
 Throughout the occupation, Czech politicians had broadcast messages from London calling for violence against German civilians and suspected Czech collaborators.
 President Edvard Beneš believed that vigilante justice would be less divisive than trials, and that encouraging Germans to flee would spare the effort of deporting them later.
 Before he arrived in Czechoslovakia, he broadcast that "everyone who deserves death should be totally liquidated... in the popular storm" and urged the resistance to avenge Nazi crimes "a thousand times over."
 Minister of Justice Prokop Drtina asked resistance leaders to make liberation "bloody" for the Germans and to drive them out with violence.
 Communist leaders also supported the violence.
 Military leaders not only overlooked anti-German massacres and failed to punish the perpetrators, but actively encouraged them.
 The Czech Radio likely played a role in inciting the violence by passing on the anti-German messages of these political leaders, as well as broadcasting anti-German messages on its own initiative.
 Almost no one was prosecuted for violence against Germans, and a bill was proposed in the postwar parliament that would have retroactively legalised it.

-In Prague, Czech insurgents killed surrendered Nazi German soldiers and German civilians both before and after the arrival of the Red Army.
+In Prague, Czech insurgents killed surrendered German soldiers and civilians both before and after the arrival of the Red Army.
 Historian Robert Pynsent argues that there was no clear-cut distinction between the end of the uprising and the beginning of the expulsions.
-Some captured German soldiers were hung from lampposts and burned to death, or otherwise tortured and mutilated.
+Some captured German soldiers were hanged from lampposts and burned to death, or otherwise tortured and mutilated.
 Czech rioters also assaulted, raped, and robbed German civilians.
 Not all those killed or affected by anti-German violence were actually German or collaborators, as perpetrators frequently acted on suspicion, or exploited the chaos to settle personal grudges.
 In one massacre at Bořislavka on 10 May, forty German civilians were murdered.
 During and after the uprising, thousands of German civilians and surrendered soldiers were interned in makeshift camps where food and hygiene were poor.
 Survivors claimed that beatings and rape were commonplace.
 The violence against German civilians continued throughout the summer, culminating in the expulsion of Sudeten Germans.
 About three million Czechoslovak citizens of German ethnicity were stripped of their citizenship and property and forcibly deported.

+Historian Mark Levene described the events in the city as a "tidal wave of anti-German mob justice" that he compared to the 1941 anti-Jewish pogroms in eastern Poland, Lithuania, and elsewhere before the arrival of the German army.